sinansagir/sinansagir.github.io/outdoor/README.md

 Mount Hasan is.
 ![20240609_Hasan](20240609_Hasan.png "Hasan Peak")

-Mount Dedegšl
+Mount DedegÃ¶l
 ==============

 Elevation: 2.998m
 Summit Date: August 31, 2019
-Mount Dedegšl is the  highest peak in the Central Taurus mountains, located in Isparta province in TŸrkiye.
+Mount DedegÃ¶l is the  highest peak in the Central Taurus mountains, located in Isparta province in TÅ¸rkiye.
 I was originally planning to summit this peak alone, but at the last moment I took my nephew with me.
 This was going to be my first climb of a mountain this high, but still I thought we could make this climb easily as it didn't require any technical skill.
 This was a mistake from the beginning as we didn't take enough water with us.